Text and pictures Sue Ashton and Sarah Shuttleworth

 The churchyard is a great place for wildlife, particularly in the spring.
 There is always a wonderful display of snowdrops in January, and the pale purple crocuses by the kissing gate in the south-east corner are an early source of nectar for queen bumblebees and overwintering butterflies tempted out on a sunny day.

 Other spring flowers include glossy golden celandines and pale yellow primroses and the magnificent display of purple anemones or windflowers for which the churchyard is justly famous.
-So that these can set seed, the grass is not cut on the eastern side of the path but left until June or July for the benefit of many insects.
+So that these can set seed, the grass is not cut on the eastern side of the path till later in the season for the benefit of many insects.

 The churchyard in the spring is a good place to see Orange Tip and Brimstone butterflies.
 Look out too for Peacocks and Small Tortoiseshells.
 By April, if you look up in the tops of the yews, especially on the eastern side of the path to the church porch, you may be able to see small Holly Blue butterflies against the dark green of the yew foliage.
 You may also see a Red Admiral basking on a sunny tombstone.